2008 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2008-P Satin Finish Special Strike Nickel Value

-The 2008-P Satin Finish nickel wasn’t struck for circulation—it came exclusively in Special Mint Sets with a production run of 745,464 pieces.
-The Satin Finish program ran from 2005 through 2010, targeting collectors who wanted something beyond standard mint state coins but didn’t want to pay proof premiums.
+The 2008-P Satin Finish nickel was never struck for circulation.
+It was sold exclusively through Special Mint Sets as part of a six-year program (2005–2010) targeting collectors who wanted something beyond standard mint-state coins but didn’t want to pay full proof premiums.

-These coins were made using specially prepared dies and burnished planchets that create a distinctive matte-like surface, different from both regular circulation strikes and mirror-finish proofs.
+These coins were produced using specially prepared dies and burnished planchets, which creates a distinctive matte-like surface texture different from both regular business strikes and mirror-finish proofs.
+The Philadelphia Mint struck exactly 745,464 Satin Finish pieces in 2008.

 2008-P Satin Finish Special Strike Nickel Price/Grade Chart